 Some people with a degree in statistics or who collect and analyze statistical data may not be formally known as statisticians.
 Instead, they may work in related fields and professions.
 In some industries, for example, they may be known as quantitative analysts, market research analysts, data analysts, or data scientists.

-Statisticians held about 30,000 jobs in 2014.
-The industries that employed the most statisticians were as follows:
+Statisticians hold about 30,000 jobs.
+The industries that employ the most statisticians are as follows:

 |Scientific research and development services||14|

 |Colleges, universities, and professional schools; state, local, and private||9|

 Federal statisticians are commonly employed at the U.S. Census Bureau, Bureau of Economic Analysis, National Agricultural Statistics Service, or Bureau of Labor Statistics.